chromaui/chromatic-docs/hoverfocus.md

 description: Learn how to capture hover and focus states
 ---

-# CSS hover and focus states
+# Hover and focus states

-CSS includes pseudo-classes that allow precise styling of different element states.
-Here are a few techniques for capturing them in Chromatic.
+Components can respond differently based on hover or focus events.
+Here are a few techniques for capturing the result of these user events Chromatic.

-## Add interactions
+## Make your stories interactive

-Interactions allow you to verify how a component responds to user input (e.g., `hover`, `focus`).
-As of 6.4, stories are capable of simulating user behavior via the [play](https://storybook.js.org/docs/react/writing-stories/play-function) function.
-Chromatic awaits <code>play</code> function execution before taking a snapshot.
+As of 6.4, stories are capable of simulating user interactions via the [play](https://storybook.js.org/docs/react/writing-stories/play-function) function.
+Interactions allow you to verify how a component responds to user input (e.g., `hover`, `focus`, `click`, `type`).
+Chromatic awaits `play` function execution before taking a snapshot.

-### Hover
+### JavaScript-triggered hover states

-To test how the component responds when a user hovers over it, write a <code>play</code> function mimicking this behavior.
+If the hover behavior is triggered via JavaScript (e.g., tooltips or dropdowns), write a `play` function to simulate hover.
+Use Storybook's instrumented version of Testing Library.
 For example:

 ```js
 // Form.stories.js|jsx